ryanmmhmm/packaging-problem/readme.md

 All required files to run this program are included in the repo.

+run `rake` from the command line to run the tests for the program.

 # About the Program:
 This is a program designed to recieve input in sets in strings with the form of: